plusEight/rshell/rshell/README.md

 # rshell
-the dankest shell of all time
+Introducin the dankest shell of all time